HASSAN1A/alx-low_level_programming/0x18-dynamic_libraries/README.md

 unsigned int _strspn(char *s, char *accept);
 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);
-holberton.h: Header file containing the prototypes of all functions included in libholberton.so.
+main.h: Header file containing the prototypes of all functions included in libholberton.so.

 1. Without libraries what have we?
 We have no past and no future